-There is a number that keeps showing up in boardrooms, investment decks, and policy briefings around the world: $630 billion.
-That is the estimated size of the global space economy in 2025, and if you think most of that money comes from NASA launching rockets, you are in for a surprise.
+There is a number that keeps showing up in boardrooms, investment decks, and policy briefings around the world: more than $700 billion.
+That is the latest estimated size of the global space economy, up from the Space Foundation's $630 billion mark in 2024, and if you think most of that money comes from NASA launching rockets, you are in for a surprise.
 The modern space economy is a sprawling, deeply interconnected web of industries that touches your daily life in ways you probably never consider.
 From the GPS signal guiding your morning commute to the satellite imagery helping farmers decide when to irrigate their fields, space is no longer a frontier reserved for astronauts and astrophysicists.
 It is a business, and business is booming.

 To understand where the money actually flows, you need to look at four major segments: satellite services, ground equipment, satellite manufacturing, and the launch industry.
 The proportions might shock you.

-Satellite services dominate the space economy, accounting for roughly $180 billion annually.
+Satellite services dominate the space economy, accounting for roughly $200 billion annually.
 This includes satellite television, satellite radio, broadband internet (hello, Starlink), and Earth observation data.
-Companies like SES, Intelsat, and of course SpaceX's Starlink division generate enormous revenue by beaming signals from orbit to consumers and businesses on the ground.
-Earth observation alone has become a multi-billion dollar market, with Planet Labs operating the largest fleet of imaging satellites in history, capturing every point on Earth's landmass every single day.
+Companies like SES, Intelsat (now merging), Eutelsat-OneWeb, and of course SpaceX's Starlink division generate enormous revenue by beaming signals from orbit to consumers and businesses on the ground.
+Starlink alone reached approximately 10 million subscribers by early 2026 and is on track for an annualized revenue run rate well into the double-digit billions.
+Earth observation has become a multi-billion dollar market, with Planet Labs operating the largest fleet of imaging satellites in history -- and recently signing deals like a EUR 240 million agreement with the German government in mid-2025.

-Satellite manufacturing accounts for around $15 to $20 billion annually.
+Satellite manufacturing accounts for around $20 billion annually.
 This covers the design, assembly, and testing of the spacecraft themselves.
 Traditional players like Airbus Defence and Space, Northrop Grumman, and Lockheed Martin still command large shares, but a new generation of manufacturers has entered the arena.
-Companies like York Space Systems and Terran Orbital specialize in rapid, lower-cost satellite production, feeding the insatiable demand for constellation deployments.
+Companies like York Space Systems, Terran Orbital, and K2 Space specialize in rapid, lower-cost satellite production, feeding the insatiable demand for constellation deployments.

-The launch industry, perhaps the most visible segment to the public, represents roughly $10 to $12 billion in annual revenue.
+The launch industry, perhaps the most visible segment to the public, represents roughly $14 billion in annual revenue heading into 2026.
 It is the smallest slice of the pie by revenue, but it is the enabling layer for everything else.
 Without launch, nothing gets to orbit.
-SpaceX dominates this market with approximately 60 to 70 percent of global commercial launch revenue, thanks to the Falcon 9's combination of reliability, reusability, and aggressive pricing.
-But competition is intensifying from Rocket Lab, ULA's Vulcan Centaur, Arianespace's Ariane 6, and newcomers like Blue Origin's New Glenn.
+SpaceX dominates this market with the lion's share of global commercial launch revenue, thanks to the Falcon 9's combination of reliability, reusability, and aggressive pricing -- and Falcon 9 first stages have now landed and reflown more than 450 times.
+Competition is intensifying from Rocket Lab (which posted $602 million in 2025 revenue and crossed 75 Electron missions by January 2026), ULA's Vulcan Centaur, Arianespace's Ariane 6, Blue Origin's New Glenn (which made its first AST SpaceMobile launch in April 2026), and Firefly Aerospace, which IPO'd on Nasdaq in August 2025 at a near $10 billion valuation.

-The remaining $250 billion or so comes from government space budgets worldwide.
-The United States alone spends over $60 billion annually on civil and military space programs, making it by far the largest government spender.
+The remaining government share comes from space budgets worldwide.
+The United States alone spends well over $70 billion annually on civil and military space programs, making it by far the largest government spender.
 China follows with an estimated $15 to $20 billion, though exact figures are difficult to verify.
 The European Space Agency, Japan's JAXA, India's ISRO, and a growing list of national space agencies collectively contribute tens of billions more.

 The Government vs. Commercial Split